yahoo/UDPing/README.md

 The header is defined by the following struct:

     typedef struct {
-        char guid[MAX_GUID + 1]; // Unique identifier for a stream of packets
-        int controlPacket;       // 0 if this is a data packet, 1 if it is a control packet int seqNum;              // Sequence number for a data packet int timestampCount;      // Number of timestamps in the packet (always 1) struct timespec sent;    // High-resolution sender timestamp (resolution dependent on system clock resolution) int size;                // Size of the packet, including the header and the payload } packet;
+        uint8_t protoVersion;      // Allow for evolution of protocol time_t clientStartTime;    // Holds the creation time for the client session - used by the server to differentiate between runs char guid[MAX_GUID + 1];   // Unique identifier for a stream of packets seqnum_t seqNum;           // Monotonically increasing sequence number per client port struct timespec sent;      // High-resolution sender timestamp (resolution dependent on system clock resolution) uint32_t size;             // Size of the packet, including the header and the payload } packet;

 A normal packet also includes a payload of random size, up to MAX - sizeof(packet), where MAX is specified by the -m switch on the client.